FHA Cash-Out Refinance Minimum Credit Score · NMLS #1630225

 The minimum credit score for an FHA cash-out refinance is 500.
 This floor is established by the HUD Single Family Housing Policy Handbook 4000.1 and applies uniformly across every state and every county in the country.
 No lender is permitted to go below 500, and the 80% maximum loan-to-value cap holds at every score tier from 500 up.
 When multiple borrowers appear on the loan, the lowest representative score among all borrowers is the score used for qualification.
 There is no separate credit score tier that unlocks a higher LTV — the ceiling is 80% whether your score is 500 or 800.

-This is the most important thing to understand about the FHA cash-out refinance credit score requirement: the floor is 500, the LTV cap does not move with your score, and the maximum back-end DTI is 56% at every tier.
+This is the most important thing to understand about the FHA cash-out refinance credit score requirement: the floor is 500, the LTV cap does not move with your score, and the maximum back-end DTI is 56.99% at every tier.
 If your score is at or above 500, you have usable equity, and you have owned and occupied the property as your primary residence for 12 months with all payments on time, you may qualify.
-Mortgage-World.com (NMLS #1630225) originates across New Jersey, Connecticut, and Florida through more than 20 wholesale FHA lenders.
+Mortgage-World.com (NMLS #1630225) originates across New Jersey, Connecticut, and Florida through refinance options for every credit profile.
 Call 888.958.5382 or apply online with no hard credit pull.

 Program Snapshot